zoonoo/azure-docs.ko-kr/articles/sql-data-warehouse/sql-data-warehouse-load-from-sql-server-with-bcp.md

 <properties
-   pageTitle="SQL Server에서 Azure SQL 데이터 웨어하우스로 데이터 로드(bcp) | Microsoft Azure" description="데이터의 크기가 작으면, bcp를 사용하여 SQL Server의 데이터를 플랫 파일로 내보내고 Azure SQL 데이터 웨어하우스로 데이터를 직접 가져옵니다." services="sql-data-warehouse" documentationCenter="NA" authors="lodipalm"
+   pageTitle="Load data from SQL Server into Azure SQL Data Warehouse (bcp) | Microsoft Azure" description="For a small data size, uses bcp to export data from SQL Server to flat files and import the data directly into Azure SQL Data Warehouse." services="sql-data-warehouse" documentationCenter="NA" authors="lodipalm"